yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/x_Deploy_MDE_App_Package.md

 ## What's covered in this section
 - Create an MDE application package for macOS in the Intune portal and assign it to the target group.
-- Verfiy MDE application package deployment status in Intune portal
+- Verify MDE application package deployment status in Intune portal

 ## Step 1: Create MDE App package and assign it to the group